-Thanks for stopping by.
-My upcoming novel MESH is looking for a home with one of the Big Four publishers.
-Come learn why you need to read and support this amazing middle-grade scifi thriller.
+MESH is a middle-grade scifi thriller and it’s looking for a home with a Big Four publisher.
+Enjoy the concept art and learn why you need to read and support this amazing, insightful, and constructive science fiction journey.

 Roman came home to visit his family – now he’s running for his life.
 How did this happen?
 At first, Roman thought Miramar Technical High School was a dream come true.
 Escape the suburban suckhole into the hottest technical boarding school in the country?
 Sure, why not?
 No poor, geeky middle-schooler can turn down new friends, hot tech, and non-stop prank wars.
 Roman bands together with an elite group of nerds assigned to a special secret project.
 If Project November wins first prize at the upcoming Titan Conference, Roman and his friends are on the ground floor of a billion-dollar startup; set for life before he can even drive!

 Then the dream becomes a nightmare.
 The truth is that Project November connects everyone with a cybernetic neurolink into a system controlled by Doctor Gray, his closet-supervillain principal.
 It means ‘total world domination, total control, forever.’
 With hair-raising escapes via old-school spy technology, it’s clear that the only thing standing between a supervillain with his killer robots and an evil plan is one small kid and a plucky band of retrotech rebels brought together by the MESH.

 Let’s discuss why I’m telling this story and why Mesh is important beyond itself.
 Most authors do not include this type of information up front.
 I made a personal choice to go into these details.
 Perhaps it’s a waste of time, but I’d like to know you came away with a better understanding of who I am as a writer, and why I tell the stories I tell.